Artūrs Ozols' memories of the ship "Saratov"

 Artūrs Ozols graduated from Riga Polytechnic and served as a naval officer (midshipman) and engineer in the Russian Black Sea Fleet aboard the warship Panteleimon.
 During the Latvian Liberation Struggle, he joined the Student Company.
 In Liepaja he put the ship "Saratov" into service.
 Arthurs Ozols' memoirs about the ship "Saratov" were published in the Dauagava Vanagi monthly

-"It's not my thing, I don't want to do anything positive for the Germans."
+"It's none of my business, I don't want to do anything positive for the Germans."

-"Saratov" was the only ship that could be at the disposal of the Provisional Government, but it must be in the hands of the owner.
-It turns out that it belongs to the Russian evening shipping company, sails under the Russian flag, the captain is Remess, a Latvian who has been there all along.
-How do we get it at our disposal, where there is German power all around and we have no say?
+"Saratov" was the only ship that could be at the disposal of the Provisional Government, but it must be obtained from whoever owns it.
+It turns out that it belongs to the Russian Western Shipping Company, sails under the Russian flag, the captain is Remess, a Latvian who has been there the whole time.
+How can we get it at our disposal, where German power is all around and we have no say?

-I went to Zālītis and said that we could mobilize and alienate Saratov.
-This put the ship at the disposal of the Interim Government.
-I don't know why the Germans did not protest.
-It seems to me that, a few weeks later, that act would no longer have succeeded.
-The Germans had already organized themselves against the Provisional Government and would not have allowed her to do so.
-Well, the ship had to be put in order and repaired.
-I was in trouble: without the person in front of the ship, I couldn't get anyone to help me.
-The work was against the Provisional Government, as it had to fight not only against the Germans, but also against Latvian labor.
-I didn't get a helper for a long time until a Neighbor came.
-The two of us put the ship in order, but there was a lot of work to be done.
+I went to Zālītis and said that we could mobilize and seize Saratov.
+That way the ship came into the hands of the Provisional Government.
+Why the Germans didn't protest, I don't know.
+It seems to me that a few weeks later the act would no longer have been successful.
+The Germans had already organized themselves against the Provisional Government and would not have allowed them to do that.
+Now the ship had to be put in order and started to repair it.
+I ran into difficulties: without the person who was already on the ship, I couldn't get anyone to come and help me work.
+The workers were against the Provisional Government, since they had to fight not only against the Germans, but also against Latvian workers.
+I didn't get any help for a long time until a neighbor came.
+The two of us put the ship in order, but there was a lot of work.
 Then I was called to headquarters.

-"Mr. Oak, you have to go to sea in the morning."
+"Mr. Ozolas, you have to go to sea tomorrow morning."

 "But I only have one pot."

-"Make sure you can go to sea.
-There is an English squadron, from which you will take over 5,000 rifles, hundreds of thousands of projectiles, 50 self-propelled guns.
-The British do not want to enter here so that there is no conflict with the Germans; jurms has to go there. ''
+"Prepare yourself so that you can go to sea.
+There is an English squadron there, from which you will take over 5,000 rifles, hundreds of thousands of shells, 50 self-propelled guns.
+The English do not want to enter here, so as not to cause a conflict with the Germans; the Jurm must go there."

 Storyteller: Artūrs Ozols; Wrote down this story: Valdis Kuzmins